y0nil/kusto.blog/blog-posts/data-partitioning.md

 - The filter on `TenantId` is highly efficient, as it allows Kusto's query planner to filter out any extents that belongs to partitions that aren't partition number `10`.
   - Assuming equal-distribution of data across tenants in `T`, that means we're left with 1/256 (~0.39%) of the extents, even before evaluating the [datetime pre-filter](datetime-columns.md) and leveraging the default index on `TenantId`.
 - When the amount of concurrent queries is higher (dozens or more), the benefit increases significantly - as each such query consumes less resources.
+- In this sample use case, it's appropriate to set the partition assignment mode for the hash partition key to `Uniform`.

 ### Joins / aggregations